codegik/pocs/architecture/jack-chat-game/architecture.md

 - two mechanism of transport, should be clear ws vs http  [DONE]
 - identify header in payloads  [DONE]
 - explain what are those fields in payloads  [DONE]
-- what is most important scenarios, give examples  [DONE]
+- what is the most important scenarios, give examples  [DONE]
 - what breaks the consumer  [DONE]
 - it tests more clear about scenarios  [DONE]
 - change format of tables  [DONE]
+- messages should not be in relational db
+- add more columns in tables like Rickson